celery/celery/docs/faq.rst

         copy_file_to_destination(filename, tmpfile)

 If this crashed in the middle of copying the file to its destination the world would contain incomplete state.
-This is not a critical scenario of course, but you can probably imagine something far more sinister.
+This isn't a critical scenario of course, but you can probably imagine something far more sinister.
 So for ease of programming we have less reliability;
 It's a good default, users who require it and know what they